Inria research scientist

 Research topic: computational learning of linguistic models and application to biological sequences

-Keywords: Grammatical Inference, Machine Learning, Functions and Structures of Protein Sequences, DNA…
+Keywords: Grammatical Inference, Machine Learning, Sequences, Functions, Structures, Protein, DNA…

 News and highlights:

-- New: publication of PPalign, Potts to Potts alignment of protein sequences taking into account residues coevolution, with Hugo Talibart, in BMC Bioinformatics (supplementary material, github)
+- Publication: PPalign, Potts to Potts alignment of protein sequences taking into account residues coevolution, with Hugo Talibart, in BMC Bioinformatics, 2021 (supplementary material, github)

 - Deep learning languages: a key fundamental shift from probabilities to weights?
-A short “position” paper submitted to Deep Learning and Formal Languages: Building Bridges Home ACL 2019 Workshop.
-If you know publications or experiments on the fundamental differences between learning weights and probabilities, or simply want to discuss this, please don’t hesitate to drop me a line…
+A short “position” paper submitted to Deep Learning and Formal Languages: Building Bridges Workshop at ACL 2019.
+If you know publications or experiments on the fundamental differences between learning weights and probabilities or simply want to discuss this, please don’t hesitate to drop me a line…

 - Slides of my talk at ICGI’18 on “Learning local substitutable context-free languages from positive examples in polynomial time and data by reduction” (with Jacques Nicolas) introducing a general definition of grammars in Reduced Normal Form (RNF) and ReGLiScore, a new algorithm by reduction to learn them efficiently with nice theoretical properties.